mit-aera/FlightGoggles/README.md

 To test that graphical applications run now, try to run `glxgears`.
 If the output looks something like `??? frames in 5.0 seconds = ???
 FPS`, then it's working.
 Follow the install instructions above to get flightgoggles running.

 If you would like to see the output of the simulation locally, you will need to set the `ROS_MASTER_URI` and `ROS_IP` environment variables appropriately on your EC2 instance and on your local machine. `ROS_MASTER_URI` should be set to `http://<your-ec2-ip>:11311` on both machines. `ROS_IP` should be set to the IP address of the device that it is being set on.
 Note that each EC2 instance will have 2 ip addresses - set `ROS_IP` to the external IP address.
 Also be sure to open up inbound and outbound ports on the EC2 instance through the web portal.
-Now, if you launch flightgoggles on the remote instance and start up `rqt` locally, you should be able to see the output of flightgoggles on your local machine.
+Now, if you launch flightgoggles on the remote instance and start up `rviz -d "$(rospack find flightgoggles)/rviz/third_person_drone_follower.rviz"` locally, you should be able to see the output of flightgoggles on your local machine.

+## FAQ
+Q. What is the co-ordinate system of the drone?
+The simulated drone uses a X-Forward, Y-Left and Z-Up or NWU system of reference.

+Q. Is the camera calibration available?
+The camera calibration is published under `/uav/camera/left/camera_info`.

+Q. Is there support for 18.04 LTS and ROS Melodic?
+Since all of our testing involved Ubuntu 16.04 and ROS Kinetic, we do not officially support using Ubuntu 18.04 and ROS Melodic but users have been [able to use FG with ROS Melodic and Ubuntu 18.04](https://github.com/mit-fast/FlightGoggles/issues/30)

+Q. What are the minimum requirements to run FlightGoggles locally?
+At the moment, FlightGoggles requires ~`3.4GB` of VRAM and has the same underlying requirements as the [Vulkan rendering API] ( https://en.wikipedia.org/wiki/Vulkan_(API) ).

+Q. I am having trouble receiving images from FG while using AWS.
+Your computer is likely assigned a local IP address behind a NAT.
+Please follow the instructions from [here](https://answers.ros.org/question/11045/how-to-set-up-vpn-between-ros-machines/) to setup VPN.

+Q. Why does the simulator run very slow with `use_sim_time` parameter set to `true`?
+FlightGoggles is similar to the Gazebo simulator in that it can scale the ROS clock down if the simulation is running slowly.
+Thus, your autonomous algorithms will see a constant 60Hz camera in `sim time` and should experience accurate drone dynamics as long as the camera renderer is able to run ([see ROS clock documentation] (http://wiki.ros.org/Clock)).

+Q. Does FlightGoggles currently support Stereo?
+Currently no. This feature has been temporarily disabled.
+For further discussion on required visual processing for AlphaPilot using FG, please refer to [the herox forums](https://www.herox.com/alphapilot/forum/thread/3755?page=2#post-16150).

 ## Citation
 If you find this work useful for your research, please cite: